bianchimro/bootstrap-datepicker/README.md

 	* *picker*: the datepicker instance

 * *errorCallback* (optional): a function with the same parameters as *func*, that gets executed if validation fails
 * *setterCallback* (optional): a function with the same parameters as *func*, that gets executed if  validation fails.
-If *errorCallback* is defined, it gets executed before *setterCallback*
+If *errorCallback* is defined, it gets executed before *setterCallback*.
+This function should return the value to be set if validation fails.
+If the function is not defined, previous value is set.

 ## Markup